mrazomej/phd/docs/src/chapter_05/section_03_model.md

 bars are the same data as [@Fig:ch5_fig01] obtained from [@Jones2014a].
-The Python code [(`ch5_fig03.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS03.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig03){#fig:ch5_fig03 short-caption="Experimental vs. theoretical distribution of mRNA per cell using parameters from Bayesian inference"}
+The Python code [(`ch5_fig03.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS03.py) used to generate this figure can be found on the original paper's [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig03){#fig:ch5_fig03 short-caption="Experimental vs. theoretical distribution of mRNA per cell using parameters from Bayesian inference"}

-### Accounting for variability in the number of promoters
+### Accounting for Variability in the Number of Promoters

 As discussed in ref. [@Jones2014a] and further expanded in [@Peterson2015], an essential source of cell-to-cell variability in gene expression in bacteria is